-Most of the companies and individuals are pursuing cybersecurity awareness knowledge, which allows them to gain a fuller picture of the threats they are prone to and how they could prevent them.
+Most companies and individuals are pursuing cybersecurity awareness knowledge, which allows them to gain a fuller picture of the threats they are prone to and how they could prevent them.

 NCSAM – National Cybersecurity Awareness month is a growing perspective where October is celebrated as NCSAM since 2004.
-It is a joint effort by government bodies and industries raising nationwide cybersecurity awareness and ensuring Americans have the resources for staying safe online.
+It is a joint effort by government bodies and industries to raise nationwide cybersecurity awareness and ensure Americans have the resources for staying safe online.

 The undone Sim Swap is over and done – what next?